 Well, yes, it does.
 Developing deafness before old age is uncommon.
 Usually, hearing issues are a symptom of another condition, like an infection or damaged eardrum, that can be fixed with the right treatment.
 But, that doesn’t mean that it never happens.
 Some young, otherwise healthy adults find that following an accident or illness, their hearing is impaired.
 Hearing loss can be partial or total, short-term or permanent, but it is always hard to adjust to.

 But, isolating yourself from your friends, family and the outside world can lead to feelings of depression and unhappiness.
-You might start to feel useless, or like your life is ruined.
+You might start to feel useless or like your life is ruined.

 It doesn’t have to be this way.
 With the right help and support, you can still live your usual life.
 You can have fun with your friends and family and go out to the places that you love.
 Start small, go out with one friend that you trust.
 Spend time seeing people one on one, in quiet locations to make things easier for yourself.
 Then, over time build up to doing more.
-Soon, you’ll be as social as you ever were.
+Soon, you will be as social as you ever were.

 Your family and friends will be fantastic if you let them in.
 But, they’ll never really understand what you are going through, or the life that you now lead.
 This in itself can be isolating.
 So, why not find people that do understand you?
 There might be a support group in your local area, and even if there isn’t, or you don’t want to meet in person, there are online groups that you can join.
 Reach out to other people in your circumstances online and create a support network.
 In the future, you might find that you are the person helping others adjust to life with a hearing aid.